-Meet the committee
+Meet the 2021 committee

-about the club
+About the club

-All committee members (staff) work on a volunteer basis and the club is not-for-profit, so any funds coming into the club directly benefit the club members by allowing the committee to stock new equipment and run cheap trips, courses and social events for its members.
+All committee members (staff) work on a volunteer basis and the club is not-for-profit, so any funds to the club directly benefit the club members by allowing the committee to stock new equipment and run cheap trips, courses and social events for its members.
 You do not need to be a student or staff member at JCU to be a member!

-If you want to chat with us see Contact Us
+If you want to chat with us, view "Contact Us"

 Safety is a priority in the Dive Club, and the club and its member's are under the safety of the international Diver's Alert Network (DAN) organization.